gyromagnet/pulse/README.md

 - **User Interface Enhancements:**

   - Add a progress bar to indicate parsing activity.
-  - Introduce a help panel next to the settings menu, including context-sensitive help text.
+  - Introduce a help panel next to the settings menu, including context‐sensitive help text.
   - Display help content automatically the first time the page is opened.
   - Implement smooth transitions across user interface interactions, especially cursor movement in the parse tree.